 Leaders of the United Nations Conference on Climate Change (COP26) have pledged a new push to save forests.

-On Tuesday, world leaders will wrap up a two-day climate summit with a multibillion-dollar vow to halt deforestation by 2030, a timeframe that campaigners say is too far away to preserve the planet’s lungs.
+World leaders gathered in Glasgow for the COP26 climate summit will issue a multibillion-dollar vow to eliminate deforestation by 2030 on Tuesday, but activists say that date is too far away to save the planet’s lungs.

-The vow was to be made at the UN’s COP26 summit, which will last another fortnight in an attempt to build national policies to mitigate the worst effects of global warming.
+The pledge is backed by nearly $20 billion in public and private funding, according to summit hosts the British government, and is endorsed by more than 100 leaders representing over 85 percent of the world’s forests, including the Amazon rainforest, Canada’s northern boreal forest, and the Congo Basin rainforest.

-The deal on deforestation, according to the summit’s chair, British Prime Minister Boris Johnson, is critical to the larger goal of keeping temperature rises to 1.5 degrees Celsius.
+The deal on deforestation, according to British Prime Minister Boris Johnson, is critical to the larger goal of reducing global warming to 1.5 degrees Celsius.

 According to Downing Street, he was slated to say in Glasgow, “These enormous teeming ecosystems — these cathedrals of nature — are the lungs of our world.”

 “Forests provide for communities, livelihoods, and food security, as well as absorbing the carbon we emit into the atmosphere.
-They are necessary for our survival “Johnson remarked.
+They are necessary for our survival “According to Johnson, who is also the summit’s chairperson.

 “With today’s (Tuesday’s) unprecedented commitments, we will have the opportunity to put an end to humanity’s long history of conquering nature and instead become its custodian.”